aneesh-joshi/LSTM_POS_Tagger/README.md

 Uses keras and tensorflow backend

 Glove file not included.
-It can be found [here](https://nlp.stanford.edu/projects/glove/)
+It can be found [here](https://nlp.stanford.edu/projects/glove/) Download `glove.6B.zip`
+Unzip it and paste the `.txt`s in the current dir
+Rest should be handled by the scripts

 Sample output of training (for 2 epochs):
 ```